Congratulations!

 Breastfeeding and Pumping

 Every mother of a newborn will be offered an appointment in the office shortly after delivery with our lactation consultant to ensure the support and success of her breastfeeding experience.
 Please contact our office to schedule an appointment with our lactation consultant for breastfeeding counseling and lactation management.
-Please complete the initial intake form prior to your appointment and email it to the email address on the form.
+You will be asked to complete an intake form before arrival of appointment sent by text message, please use mother’s birthdate to access the form.

 What to bring to your lactation appointment